 On the day of departure, occupants are required to clean and disinfect their ensuites in accordance with the cleaning guidelines and checklist.

+(NOT Required as Closed in the Example plan) If a lodge has shared bathrooms then:

-(NOT Required as Closed) Shared Bathrooms allocated to specific bedrooms
+Shared Bathrooms allocated to specific bedrooms

-The Manager shall allocate a shared bathroom to a maximum of two bedrooms for their exclusive use, and occupants of those bedrooms are only permitted to use the bathroom allocated to them.
+The Manager shall allocate a shared bathroom to bedroom occupants as determined by the occupancy mix for their exclusive use.Occupants of those bedrooms are only permitted to use the bathroom allocated to them.

 Occupants are required to undertake a “wipe down process” prior to and after each use.